number571/go-http3-proxy/README.md

 1. Library with QUIC protocol implementation: https://github.com/quic-go/quic-go
 2. Socks5 proxy-server with UDP-support: https://github.com/wzshiming/socks5

-## Internal

-The dependency with the implemented socks5 proxy-server has a bug in the `ReadFrom` function in which the client does not receive a response from the server.
-This bug cannot be solved in any other way except by importing the repository itself.
-The error is related to the return of the buffer of the wrong size.

 ## Docker

 This example can also be run using docker.
 In this case, it is enough to use the make command, after which docker-compose will create three services: `server`, `proxy` and `client`.
 The client and server do not communicate directly with each other, but use bridges: `client-proxy` and `server-proxy`.